Wake Forest vs. Duke NCAA Football Odds, Plays and Insights | October 30, 2021

 Duke Stats and Trends

-- The Blue Devils have been underdogs by 16.5 points or more one time this year and have not covered the spread once.

-- Duke's games this year have hit the over on three of seven set point totals (42.9%).

-- This year the Blue Devils score just 0.7 more points per game (27) than the Demon Deacons give up (26.3).
+- The Blue Devils average 27 points per game, comparable to the 26.3 the Demon Deacons surrender.

-- Duke is 4-1 against the spread and 3-2 overall in games when it records more than 26.3 points.

 - The Blue Devils have turned the ball over 14 times, two fewer times than the Demon Deacons have forced turnovers (16).